breatheco-de/content/src/content/lesson/before-we-start-the-fullstack.md

 - Javascript is "event-oriented", which means your code will execute based on some user or browser event, for example: When the user clicks, when the website loads, when the user scrolls, when the website reloads, etc.
 - Javascript can create HTML and CSS the same way you do: You can tell JS to write any HTML you want.
 Basically, the code can "write itself" if you create a smart enough website.
-- Javascript code must always go in javascript files that end with `.js`.
+- Javascript code must always go in Javascript files that end with `.js`.
 Other ways are discouraged 99% of the time.
 - You can import js using the `<script>` tag.

 ## Welcome to web development